Have you ever wondered why you can no longer remain anonymous?

 Meanwhile, YouGov, an internet market research organization, revealed in a survey last year that over half of Britons polled agreed.

-Efforts to entirely anonymize our activities are more or less futile.
+Efforts to anonymize our activities entirely are more or less futile.
 An increasing number of the gadgets we use daily will require our personal information to work.
-They will become increasingly intertwined into our lives.”There’s a significant disconnect,” says Ohm.
+They will become increasingly intertwined with our lives.”There’s a significant disconnect,” says Ohm.

 “Do we believe what individuals say when an interviewer asks [about privacy], or do we believe what they buy?”The loss of anonymity appears to be unavoidable.
-Still, if you want to preserve your privacy as much as possible, the experts have a few suggestions.
+Still, the experts have a few suggestions if you want to preserve your privacy as much as possible.

 You can apply best practices.

 What are some of the most effective methods?
 Keep your passwords secure, create a unique one for each service, and make them difficult to guess.
-However, if your reputation is more important to you than hackers, a little common sense can go a long way.
+However, a little common sense can go a long way if your reputation is more important to you than hackers.

 Take the following steps to pass the front-page test.